Sarthak-Raut/Sarthak-Raut.github.io/README.md

 # Portfolio

-You can check the demo at [Sarthak Raut](https://sarthak-raut.github.io)
+You can check the potfolio at [Sarthak Raut](https://sarthak-raut.github.io)

 ## Features